-Here are Teamup’s best practices and tips for using and managing shared calendar links.
+Here are Teamup’s best practices and tips for using and managing shareable calendar links.
 Unique calendar links let you share your calendar while maintaining security and control.

 With Teamup Calendar, you can grant calendar access to users and groups, or via shareable, unique calendar links.
 The calendar administrator can create, modify, and delete these calendar links as needed.
-This unique way of accessing shared calendars for groups provides several benefits:

 - No registration required: With a calendar link, users can open a calendar without needing to register or login.

-- Customized access: Each calendar link is unique for the calendar user or user group, and can be set to allow access to selected sub-calendars and with customized access permissions for each sub-calendar included.
+- Customized access: Each calendar link is unique, and can be set to allow access to selected sub-calendars and with customized access permissions for each sub-calendar included.

-- Limited and secure access: The calendar administrator can delete or modify a calendar link at anytime; thus, if a client or user needs calendar access for a specific event or time period, it’s easy to provide that access with a calendar link, then delete the link when the event or time period is over.
+- Limited and secure access: The calendar administrator can delete or modify a shareable link at anytime; it’s easy to provide that access with a calendar link, then delete the link when the event or time period is over.

 Best practices for calendar links

-1. Create a unique calendar link for each user or user group.
+1. Create a unique shareable link for different purposes.

-We recommend creating a unique calendar link for each purpose, whether that is for an individual, a group, or embedding your calendar in your website.
+We recommend creating a unique shareable calendar link for each purpose, whether that is for an individual, a group, or embedding your calendar in your website.

 Doing so gives you control over calendar access: you can choose which sub-calendars to share and set the appropriate level of access permission for each use of a link.
 This also helps you keep your calendar secure.
-For example, if an employee leaves your organization and you need to revoke his access to your calendar, you can simply delete the calendar link assigned to the employee.
+For example, if you need to revoke access to your calendar for a particular group, you can simply delete the shareable link the group was using.

-For a calendar link assigned to a user group or team, it’s a good idea to enable password protection for the calendar link.
+For a calendar link used by a group, it’s a good idea to enable password protection for the calendar link.

 Each sub-calendar you include in a calendar link can be assigned a level of access permission, from read-only all the way to full modify permission.

 If you’re unsure which access permission to assign, it’s a good idea to start with the most limited one (read-only, or read-only, no details) to prevent accidental changes to calendar data.
 You can always change the access permission, if you find that a higher level of access is needed for the user or user group.

-If you want to invite someone to a particular event, or share an event with a team or group, you don’t need to use a calendar link.
+If you want to invite someone to a particular event, or share an event with a group, you don’t need to use a calendar link.

 Instead, use the built-in sharing options to share an event (or multiple events) with individuals or groups.
 In the event editor, click on the Sharing menu to see all the sharing options.
 They include email, various social media options, and Share as page.
 The Share as page option is a powerful and easy way to share an event: click on it, and a stand-alone webpage will be automatically created for the event.
 You can then share the link to that webpage, without granting full calendar access.